Welcome to CS 115!

 Assignment 0 Q4 Interface

-*Please download and save the Interface Files, do not copy and paste them.
+Please right-click the link to save the Interface Files, do not copy and paste them.

 Lab 2 Interface